HarrisonPlume/ERP_Website/README.md

 Now you can run the container and it should work beautifully.

-Admin login: \n User: ERPAdmin \n Pass: Tq49XUQ7
+Admin login: User: ERPAdmin Pass: Tq49XUQ7